cmpi66/dotfiles/README.md

 ## What I use

+**While below is still applicable and Suckless tools are still in my repo in the 'old' dir, I have since moved to Wayland (2023) and am using Hyprland as my window manager.
+Above is an updated screenshot of my desktop.**

 I use Dwm, fish shell, neovim and most of suckless' tools.
 Dwm might be the easiest window manager to configure, you don't need to know any C at all.
 They're a few videos on YouTube on how to patch it, and once you're done, you never have to tweak it again.
 There's a `patches` directory with a list of all the patches.

 The zsh config I took from [Chris the machine.](https://github.com/ChristianChiarulli)